Back

 \(10 = 2 \times 5\)

-Our LCM will need to have the prime factors of both 6 and 10.
-Since the prime factorization of both 6 and 10 include a 2, we will only need to include 2 once.
+The LCM will need to have the prime factors of both 6 and 10.
+Since the prime factorization of both 6 and 10 include a 2, you will only need to include 2 once.

 The image is an equation written as such: LCM equals 3 times 2 times 5, equals 30.
 Above the 3 times 2, there is a bracket encompassing 3 and 2, and pointing to the number 6.
 Below the 2 times 5, there is a bracket that points to a 10.